 Origin of Queen Nefertari

-The exact origins of Queen Nefertari remain a mystery, but certain findings in her tomb have led to speculations about her lineage.
-These discoveries, such as a cartouche bearing the name of Pharaoh Ay, hint at a potential connection to rulers of the 18th Dynasty, including Tutankhamun, Nefertiti, Akhenaten, and Ay.
+The precise origins and royal lineage of Queen Nefertari remain one of ancient Egypt’s enduring mysteries.
+However, fascinating archaeological findings within her tomb have fueled speculation regarding a potential connection to the preceding 18th Dynasty.
+Discoveries, such as a cartouche bearing the name of Pharaoh Ay, strongly hint at a possible kinship with pivotal rulers of that era, including Tutankhamun, Nefertiti, Akhenaten, and Ay himself.

 Children of Queen Nefertari and Ramses II